Participant Responsibilities Regarding COVID-19

-A printed or digital form of this agreement will be presented at the beginning of your program for your review and signature.
+A printed or digital form incorporating this agreement will be presented at or before the beginning of your program for your review and signature.
 Please call our office at (360) 671-1505 if you have any questions or concerns about the contents of this document.